Carlos Pumares: A cry in the night

 Editorial University Club

 I think we are many who think that Carlos Pumares is the guy who knows more about film in Spain.
-His eventful life is a clear demonstration, a, of how different may be the path of a person for the time and country in which touch his lot to live: in places so hated by the liberals of this country cultureta as USA, Guys like Leonard Maltin and Roger Ebert are admired and full of honors.
-In Spain, however, it is virtually impossible to even afford a pack of gum practicing as commentator film (usually negative connotation of the word "critical" I do not like and skip ground use).
-In short: you or good friends (but very good huh?)
-Or are unfailingly destined not eat a torrao, no matter how talented you to gut a movie at first glance or be writing the same fucking reincarnation of Cervantes.
+His eventful life is a clear demonstration, more of how different may be the path of a person for the time and country in which touch his lot to live: in places so hated by liberals cultureta of this country as the USA, Guys like Leonard Maltin and Roger Ebert are admired and full of honors.
+In Spain, however, it is virtually impossible to even afford a pack of gum film working as a commentator (usually the negative connotation of the word "critical" I do not like and omit ground use).
+In short: either you have very good friends (but very good huh?)
+Or are unfailingly destined not eat a torrao, no matter how talented you have to gut a movie at first glance or writing be the same reincarnation of fucking Cervantes.
 The usual around here, come on.
-And the issue of respect better not talk.
+And better theme let alone respect.

-Good written biography Pumares Carlos, whom he met during moments of glory 80 Missing in Antena 3 Radio (nothing to do with the TV station, eye) and now lives forgotten and even ousted was missing for some of friends he believed, even in part be because of him.
-His disparaging appearances on "freak trash" as The Martian Chronicles have made him a caricature, with nothing to do with the man illustrated that, despite his temper and his outbursts, he taught us to love every morning cinema.
-Juan José Iván Reguera and Carlos Aparicio Pumares inquire with a cry in the night in the figure of this exceptional character, in good cover of mystery to those who know him personally.
+Good written biography of Carlos Pumares who met moments of glory during the 80 missing in Antena 3 Radio (nothing to do with the TV station, eye) and now lives forgotten and even ousted was missing for some he thought of friends, although it is partly your fault.
+His disparaging appearances on "freak trash" as The Martian Chronicles have made him a caricature, with nothing to do with the man illustrated that despite his temper and his outbursts, taught us to love every morning cinema.
+Juan José Iván Reguera and Carlos Aparicio Pumares inquire with a cry in the night the figure of this great character in good cover of mystery to those who know him personally.